Tokey/Starfighter/README.md

 ---

 ## Summary
-Play **Starfighter** to test your piloting skills, destroy waves of enemies, and achieve the highest score.
+Play **Starfighter** to test your skills, destroy waves of enemies, and achieve the highest score.
 Choose between keyboard controls for simplicity or Adafruit Circuit Playground for precision.
-Good luck, pilot!
+Good luck!